Testing Hypotheses regarding Covariance and Correlation matrices with the R package CovCorTest: Software and examples

 \subsubsection{Combined test}

-Instead of testing the equality of covariances matrices and the equality of correlation matrices for two groups separately, the combined test from \cite{sattler2023} allows us to do both at the same time.
-This allows for the null hypothesis of equal covariance matrices, to conduct whether the difference lies in the correlations and, therefore, the dependency, the variances, or even both.
+Instead of testing the equality of covariance matrices and the equality of correlation matrices for two groups separately, the combined test from \cite{sattler2023} allows us to do both at the same time.
+This allows for the null hypothesis of equal covariance matrices to determine whether the difference lies in the correlations and, therefore, the dependency, the variances, or even both.

-From the resulting three p-values, we see that both covariance matrices differ, while only a difference in the correlation can be conducted, and it was not possible to prove a difference in the variances.
+From the resulting three p-values, we see that both covariance matrices differ, while only a difference in the correlation can be determined, and it was not possible to prove a difference in the variances.